paula3393-netizen/packimage/README.md

 # pack-image

 Description.
-The package package_name is used to:
+The package pack-image is used to:
 	Processing:
 		- Histrogram matching
 		- Structkural similarity